zoubidarezki-31/From-Prompting-Chaos-to-Consistency-The-6-Pillar-Framework-for-Scalable-AI-Outputs/lab.md

 # Putting It All Together

-A complete prompt combines all six parts.
+A complete prompt combines all six components.
 <details>
 <summary>💡 Complete Example Prompt</summary>